TrellixVulnTeam/swahilipython_SCMU/Doc/library/inspect.rst

    The flags are specific to CPython, and may not be defined in other Python implementations.
 Furthermore, the flags are an implementation detail, and can be removed or deprecated in future Python releases.
-   It's recommended to use public APIs from the :mod:`inspect` module for any introspection needs.
+   It's recommended to use public APIs kutoka the :mod:`inspect` module for any introspection needs.